Dynamical Gibbs-non-Gibbs transitions in Widom-Rowlinson models on trees: Introduction

 Our results split into criteria for badness of the time-evolved measure given in Subsection \ref{subsec:results_badness} and criteria for goodness of the time-evolved measure given in Subsection \ref{subsec:results_goodness}.

 Let us explain informally our main badness result of Theorem \ref{thm:almost-sure-badness} which we consider to be the most interesting part.
-It states that for large enough repulsion strength $\beta$, and large activity $\lambda$, at large enough times, the time-evolved measure has bad configurations of full measure.
+It states that on Cayley trees of order $d \geq 4$ for large enough repulsion strength $\beta$, and large activity $\lambda$, at large enough times, the time-evolved measure has bad configurations of full measure.
 Bad configurations are by definition discontinuity points of conditional probabilities of the time-evolved measure in the sense of Definition \ref{def:essential_discontinuity}.

 To appreciate this result note that our starting measure is provably non-extremal in a regime of large $\beta$ and large $\lambda$ by the Kesten-Stigum criterion \cite{kesten_additional_1966}, see Proposition \ref{lemma:non-extremality_intermediate}.
 While bad configurations generally form a tail-event, our measure of interest will not be extremal and therefore not tail-trivial, therefore there is a priori no reason why their probabilities should be restricted to zero or one.
 However, we are able to formulate a different zero-one law in Theorem \ref{thm:zero-one_law} which holds in all parameter regimes, and does not assume tail-triviality, but from which the desired statement follows.
 It applies more generally not only to the intermediate measure, but to all homogeneous tree-indexed Markov chain Gibbs measures of our model.
 The proof we give uses a representation of configurations of the measure in terms of the (finite or infinite) connected components by means of a renewal construction on the tree, starting from an arbitrary root, see Subsection \ref{subsec:zero-one}.